5.4. Error handling

 The TB67S249FTG motor driver IC on the Tic T249 reports motor driver errors due to over-current, over-temperature, and open-load conditions.
 However, the Tic ignores the open-load fault because it happens frequently during normal operation.

-When the Tic T249 detects a motor driver error, it reports the type of error in the “Last motor driver error” variable, which can be read via serial, USB, and I²C, and is displayed in the “Status” tab of the Tic control center.
+When the Tic T249 or Tic 36v4 detects a motor driver error, it reports the type of error.
+This information can be read via serial, USB, and I²C using the “Get variable” command, and is displayed in the “Status” tab of the Tic Control Center.
 This feature is not available on the other Tics.

 In response to a motor driver error, the Tic will go into the Reset state and assert the motor driver’s reset line.
 In many cases, resetting the motor driver causes it to stop reporting the error.
 The Tic latches the motor driver error so that it can avoid immediately going back to its previous state when the driver stops reporting the error and causing a fast oscillation between states.